dani8439/complete_python/Section5/notes.md

 # dictionaries are technically unordered.
 Looks like everything is in order, but if you have a very large dictionary, no guarantee it'll be sorted or in any order you recognize.
 ```

+# While Loops in Python

+While loops will continue to execute a block of code **while** some condition remains True.

+For example, while my pool is not full, keep filling my pool with water.

+Or while my dogs are still hungry, keep feeding my dogs.

+- Syntax of a while loop
+    - *while some_boolean_condition:*
+        - # do something